andfcam/instagram-landing-page/README.md

-# Instagram Landing Page
+# Re-create Instagram Landing Page
+Week 1:
-Lab to recreate the landing page for Instagram.com
+Lab to recreate the landing page for instagram.com

 ## Tasks